-The initial EHAC accreditation process is roughly a year long process that can require a significant amount of preparation to attune your Environmental Health program's curriculum to EHAC's undergraduate and/or graduate requirements.
-EHAC conducts a mentoring effort to assist new programs with assessing their accreditation readiness and, if necessary, to create a plan for realigning their curriculum to meet the requirements.
+The initial EHAC accreditation process is roughly a year long process that can require a significant amount of preparation to attune your Environmental Health degree program's curriculum to EHAC's undergraduate and/or graduate requirements.
+EHAC conducts a mentoring effort to assist new degree programs with assessing their accreditation readiness and, if necessary, to create a plan for realigning their curriculum to meet the requirements.
 EHAC mentors assist program directors with curriculum assessment and preparation in order to facilitate the application process.

 Mentors provide you with the following support: